Choosing the right damp proofer

 We can help you meet professional damp proofing specialists near you to get real quotes today.

-As well as reading a tradesman’s MyBuilder feedback, don’t be afraid to ask to see photos of previous jobs, and even to ask to speak to one or two of their previous customers, for whom they did similar work.
+As well as reading a tradesperson’s MyBuilder feedback, don’t be afraid to ask to see photos of previous jobs, and even to ask to speak to one or two of their previous customers, for whom they did similar work.

 This will help you understand what they’re like to work with on a day-to-day basis.
 For example - were they punctual and polite?
 Did they clean up properly after themselves?
 And has there been any recurrence of damp since the job was completed?